buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Entities/IfcDerivedUnit.md

 # IfcDerivedUnit

-A derived unit is a unit that is formed from an expression of other units.
+A derived unit is a unit that is formed from an expression of other units.<!-- end of definition -->

 ```
 digraph dot_neato {